jss367/jss367.github.io/_posts/2021-02-16-how-to-keep-up-with-machine-learning-research.md

 ## Textbooks

-I won't go into textbooks much here, but for more you can check out my [post on deep learning textbooks](https://jss367.github.io/Free-Deep-Learning-Textbooks.html).
+Recent textbooks can be a great place for learning the latest  because they provude the necessary context.
+I've already posted about this  so I'll just share the link to my [post on deep learning textbooks](https://jss367.github.io/Free-Deep-Learning-Textbooks.html).

 ## Lectures